miguelamello/nestjs-graphql-iot-monitor/documentation.md

 The following methods exists for querying the API:

-* deviceById
+1) deviceById
-* deviceByName
+2) deviceByName
-* devicesByName
+3) devicesByName
+4) deviceTypes
+5) devicesByType
+6) deviceLocations
+7) devicesByLocation

-### Query: deviceById
+### 1) deviceById
 This query is used to get a device by its id.
 The query requires the id of the device as an argument.
 The query returns a device object if the device is found or null if the device is not found.

 #### Examples

-1) Querying a device by its id and returning all the fields of the device:
+1.1) Querying a device by its id and returning all the fields of the device:

 ```
   query {